sigasi/sigasi_insights/tech/generate-vhdl-documentation-sigasi.md

 * The output can be confusing: *"Inheritance diagram"*? *"The output for this **class** was generated ..."*?
 This terminology makes sense for C++ projects, but not for HDLs.
 * **Long feedback loop**: the documentation for the entire projects needs to generated before you can inspect the result.

-## Sigasi documentation Generator
+## Sigasi Studio documentation Generator

 For these reasons, we developed an alternative, based on Sigasi Studio's internal VHDL analyzer.
 We stuck with the base idea, but followed a different approach to overcome the disadvantages.

-The new Sigasi documentation generator has following advantages:
+The new Sigasi Studio documentation generator has following advantages:

 * **No special coding requirements**: the plain comments in your code are extracted for the documentation, no need for special annotations.
-Sigasi uses the same code/comment association as the hover provider (See "[/manual/documentation#Comment Association]").
+Sigasi Studio uses the same code/comment association as the hover provider (See "[/manual/documentation#Comment Association]").
 So to document a `port`, you append a comment to a port declaration.
 To document an `architecture`, you put the comment just on top of the architecture.
 * **All included**.
-All documentation processing is done in Sigasi/Eclipse.
+All documentation processing is done in Sigasi Studio/Eclipse.
 So you do *not* need to install extra tools.
 * **Fully hyperlinked PDF**.
 If you export the documentation, you get a fully hyperlinked PDF.
 * **Live preview**: you can see what the documentation will look like while you type your code and comments.